Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Captive portal timeout control

 AutoConnect has two parameters for timeout control.
 One is a timeout value used when trying to connect to the specified AP.
 It behaves the same as general timeout control in connection attempt by WiFi.begin.
 This control is specified by the third parameter of [*AutoConnect::begin*](api.md#begin).
-Default value is macro defined by [**AUTOCONNECT_TIMEOUT**](api.md#defined-macros) in the `AutoConnectDef.h` file.
+The default value is macro defined by [**AUTOCONNECT_TIMEOUT**](api.md#defined-macros) in the **AutoConnectDef.h** file.

-The other is timeout control for the captive portal itself.
+The other timeout control is for the captive portal itself.
 It is useful when you want to continue sketch execution with offline even if the WiFi connection is not possible.
 You can also combine it with the [**immediateStart**](#on-demand-start-the-captive-portal) option to create sketches with high mobility.

 The timeout of the captive portal is specified together with [**AutoConnectConfig::portalTimeout**](apiconfig.md#portaltimeout) as follows.